Centennial Professor of English

 Mark Jarman received a bachelor of arts degree from the University of California at Santa Cruz, with highest honors in English literature, in 1974.
 He earned a Master of Fine Arts degree in poetry from the University of Iowa Writers’ Workshop in 1976.

-In the past 30 years, Professor Jarman has published eight collections of poems, a book-length poem, and two collections of essays on poetry.
+Professor Jarman has published ten collections of poems, a book-length poem, and two collections of essays on poetry.
 A volume of his new and selected poems appeared in 2011.
 Honors for his work include a Guggenheim Fellowship, three grants from the National Endowment for the Arts, the Joseph Henry Jackson Award from the San Francisco Foundation, and the Lenore Marshall Prize from the Academy of American Poets and The Nation magazine.